Curtly Ambrose (above) changed into a whole new demon after Dean Jones asked him to take off his wristband © Getty Images

 JK Rowling had used the Latin phrase “draco dormiens nunquam titillandus” as the Hogwarts motto.
 It directly translates to “never tickle a sleeping dragon” in English.
 It was not a line quoted in the passing, just like that: it was supposed to be a lesson for life.

 One should never disturb a dragon, or for that matter, a tiger or a lion or any such ferocious creature when he’s not angry.
-That was precisely the lesson Dean Jones had forgotten on that fateful evening at the Sydney Cricket Ground (SCG).
+That was precisely the lesson Dean Jones had forgotten on that fateful evening at SCG.
 He had dared to get under the skin of Curtly Ambrose: his team ended up paying for it.

 Spinners hold back West Indies